DEIS-Tools/DistributedExercisesAAU/README.md

    4. Discuss how you can use Paxos in "continued consensus" where you have to agree on the order of entries in a log-file

 # Exercise 7
-1. DS5ed 18.5, 18.13
+1. DS5ed exercises 18.5 and 18.13
 2. Sketch an architecture for the following three systems: A bulletin board (simple reddit), a bank, a version control system (e.g. GIT)
-   1. Identify the system types
+   1. Identify the system types (with respect to CAP).
-   2. Which replication type is suitable, and for which parts of the system
+   2. Which replication type is suitable, and for which parts of the system?
    3. If you go for a gossip solution, what is a suitable update frequency?
 3. BONUS Exercise: Implement the Bully algorithm (DS 5ed, page 660) in `exercise7.py`
    1. In which replication scheme is it useful?
-   2. What is the "extra cost" of a new leader in replication?
+   2. What is the "extra cost" of electing a new leader in replication?

 # Exercise 8
 1. Compare GFS and Chubby, and identify use cases that are better for one or the other solution.